Your Team Spends 31 Hours a Week in Meetings. What Comes Out of Them?

 A key account manager holds a 45-minute client call.
 The client shares concerns about service quality, mentions a competitor pitch, and requests a contract review.
 The account manager takes personal notes.
 They go on leave.
 Nobody else has the context.

-From Recorded Meetings to Business Intelligence
+From Recorded Meetings to Shadow Notes

 Three steps.
 No workflow changes.
 No integration risk.
+48 hours to first output.

 Connect

-We plug into your existing meeting platform.
+Command plugs into your existing meeting platform.
 Microsoft Teams, Zoom, or Google Meet.
 Read-only access to transcripts that are already being generated.
 No new recording tools, no changes to how your team runs meetings.

-Read-only accessAnalyse
+Read-only accessConfigure

-Book a Discovery Call Get Your Analysis30-minute call.
+See What Command Finds See All Streams Connected Try AIOS Command30-minute call.
 We will show you one finding from your own data before you commit to anything.